MicrosoftDocs/VBA-Docs/api/Access.Module.AddFromFile.md

 The **AddFromFile** method enables you to import code or comments stored in a text file.

-In order to add the contents of a file to a form or report module, the form or report must be open in form Design view or report Design view.
-In order to add the contents of a file to a standard module or class module, the module must be open.
+To add the contents of a file to a form or report module, the form or report must be open in form Design view or report Design view.
+To add the contents of a file to a standard module or class module, the module must be open.

 ## Example

 The following example places the contents of the file "ShippingRoutines.bas" into the module "CalculateShipping" immediately after the Declarations section, but before the first procedure in the module.

 ```vb
 Modules("CalculateShipping").AddFromFile "C:\Shipping\ShippingRoutines.bas"